-In the Epistles, the Apostles write their followers about how the Kingdom of God will reign evermore.
+In the Epistles of Paul, the Apostles write their followers about how the Kingdom of God will reign evermore.
 They write this in conjunction with encouraging their followers to be faithful amid the struggles.
 And in Revelation, we read more about the structure of Heaven.

 Faith Supported by Deeds for the Common Good

 Faith without deeds is dead, the New Testament says.
 Jesus himself fought the Jewish elites in His time because they focused too much on regulations.
 But not on doing God’s work.
 He teaches us that goodness should not stop at prayerful words.
-He helped people in need.
-Cured the sick, expelled demons, and more wondrous deeds.
-Jesus Christ instructs us to do things for the love of God and neighbor.
+He helped people in need, cured the sick, expelled demons, and did more wondrous deeds.
+Jesus Christ instructs us to do things for the love of God and our neighbor.

 Quite telling about the need for righteous action in faith is Jesus’ words to the apostles before His ascension.
 He told them, “Feed my lambs”.
-He reminds us that whatsoever we do to the least of our brethren, you do unto Him.
+Jesus reminds us that whatsoever we do to the least of our brethren, we do unto Him.
 He is in each one of us.
 So whatever good or evil we do to each other, you do it to Him.
 (Matthew 25:40)